-The UAIC responded to the Early Consultation request on March 9th, 2023.
-Staff asked if a tribal survey would be required for this project and Anna Starkey, with the UAIC, responded that "no, we won't need to do a tribal survey.
-Just include our unanticipated discoveries measure."
-Therefore, The UAIC will not require a field visit to identify any additional tribal cultural resources.
+The UAIC responded to the Early Consultation request on December 11th, 2023.
+Staff asked if a tribal survey would be required for this project and Anna Starkey, with the UAIC, responded to "please include our standard unanticipated discoveries measure in the Tribal Cultural Resources chapter and consider our chapter recommendations."
+Therefore, The UAIC did not require a field visit to identify any additional tribal cultural resources.
 The following mitigation measure has been added to address avoidance and preservation in place as the preferred manner of mitigating impacts to tribal cultural and cultural resources (CEQA Guidelines §21083.2(b)).
 This can be accomplished by the following: